LSF970/sparta_test_app_cicd/README.md

 The app is a node app with three pages.

 Change to test CI with Tech 254 on dev branch.
+Should merge to main.

 ### Homepage
 - `192.168.10.100:3000`